Hearen/LeetcodeInC/README.md

 }
 ```

-#### folders
+#### Folders
 There are different folders containing the solutions:

-- basic - This part is mainly related to some basic fundamental problems which should be mastered smoothly.
+- basic - mainly related to some basic fundamental problems which should be mastered smoothly.

-- easy - This is used just for warming up at the very beginning as a fresh man to C language or after long-time un-touching it, which works as a hello-world program.
+- easy - used for warming up at the very beginning as a fresh man to C language or after long-time un-touching it, which works as a hello-world program.

-- hard - As for this part, it will contain something funny and challenging.
-All the problems within will be tricky or have quite many different solutions which also result in difficulty to be innovative enough.
+- hard - containing something funny and challenging.
+All the problems inside will be tricky or have quite many various different solutions which also result in difficulty to be innovative enough.

-#### follow-up
+#### Follow-up
 There are many cooler solutions out there.
 So if you've got one, please do not be any hesitated to share with me.
 That will be always welcome and funny.

 #### Contact